TŽV Gredelj: History

 From 2012 the company continued to manufacture rail vehicles, honouring existing agreements whilst under bankruptcy conditions.
 In the year following banckrupcy the company achieved a profit of 9.8 million (Kuna) on 300 million revenue whilst having debt claims of over 700 million.

 The market position of this company in recent decades is that it is the regional leader in design, production and maintenance.
 In the past, it was a major exporter that exported to all world markets, and employed over 1,400 workers.
 The company once owned large plots of land near Zagreb's main station (130 thousand square meters), which were sold, and the factory was moved to a new one in Vukomerc.
 HŽ was a large and significant business partner of this factory, which enabled its existence in times of crisis.
 The world crisis at the end of the 2000s caused a drop in foreign demand for Gredel's products, due to the fact that the financial possibilities of foreign buyers decreased.
 In 2011, due to unordered trains that HŽ did not order due to lack of money, TŽV found itself in a problematic situation, because it was left without funds that would enable it to survive at least "on the equipment" through the world crisis.
 Some circles have accused the Croatian Government of "lacking the will to issue state guarantees for the loan that HŽ should be granted by the European Bank for Reconstruction and Development", which is why HŽ has no money, investments have stalled and the company is running out of financial supplies.
-Despite everything, the company is still a promising business entity, reputable names and reliable products, because its trains are still running on the rails in rich developed countries such as the USA, Canada and other countries.
+Despite everything, the company is still a promising business entity, reputable names and reliable products, because its trains are still running on the rails in rich developed countries such as the US, Canada and other countries.